esraonal/language_models/README.md

 })
 ```

 For training our language models, only context data which contains the body of the document is used, without the label/feeling or the title data.
 In total, there are 249,624 training samples and 207,317 test samples in this dataset as seen below.
-We will only make use of the first 50,000 samples to train our models
+We will only make use of the first 50,000 samples to train our models.

-Get trainign and test samples
+* Get training and test samples
 ```
-train_size = 50000 # Only 50,000 reviews to create the vcabulary and to train models
 train_amazon_review = []
 test_amazon_review = []